Decaded/install-script/README.md

    - We'll help you set it up if it's your first time.
 8. **[unattended-upgrades](https://help.ubuntu.com/community/AutomaticSecurityUpdates)** - Stay safe with automatic security updates.

-### Customize Your Setup

-- **SSH Authentication**:
+### SSH Authentication

 - Switch to key-based authentication for enhanced security (as requested in [issue #1](https://github.com/Decaded/install-script/issues/1)).
-  - You can later revert to password authentication using option `6` in the menu: `Restore SSH Configuration`.
+- You can later revert to password authentication using the option in the menu: `Restore SSH Configuration`.
-  - The script automatically creates a backup of your SSH configuration (`sshd_config`) before making changes, located at `/etc/ssh/sshd_config_decoscript.backup`.
+- The script automatically creates a backup of your SSH configuration (`sshd_config`) before making changes.
+It's stored at `/etc/ssh/sshd_config_decoscript.backup`.

-- **Passwordless Sudo Access**:
+  - **Warning**: Running the script again will overwrite the existing backup file.
+To preserve it, consider renaming or copying it to another location.

+### Passwordless Sudo Access

 - Elevate your powers without the hassle of password prompts.
 - Don't worry; we won't mess with it if you're already in the passwordless sudo club.

 ### Web Server Delight